rachelsohzc/Simple-stock-prediction-with-ANN/README.md

 ### Overview and motivation

 ### Description
-The updated dataset for this project can be found [here](https://www.kaggle.com/datasets/varpit94/facebook-stock-data) [This code was last run on 3rd May 2022] with [this version](https://github.com/RS201918703/ST311-Project/blob/main/FB.csv) of the dataset.
+The updated dataset for this project can be found [here](https://www.kaggle.com/datasets/varpit94/facebook-stock-data).
+This code was last run on 3rd May 2022 with [this version](https://github.com/RS201918703/ST311-Project/blob/main/FB.csv) of the dataset.

 ### How to run
 - Make sure you have the following packages: Pytorch, pandas